-Latin American death squads operated as an auxiliary to the counterterrorist actions of the state; but terrorism can also emerge where a significant group, formerly dominant, sees itself as threatened with abandonment by the state itself.
-This sense of betrayal has emerged where settler communities face the prospect of a negotiated settlement between the government and rebel terrorists, as happened in acute form in French Algeria towards the end of the Front de Libération Nationale's (FLN) independence campaign, and in a more diffuse way in Northern Ireland during the protracted and inconclusive 'peace processes'.
+Latin American death squads operate as an auxiliary to the counterterrorist actions of the state; but a potentially more irreconcilable matrix of terrorism has appeared in situations where a significant group, formerly dominant, sees itself as threatened with abandonment by the state itself.
+This sense of betrayal has emerged where settler communities face the prospect of a negotiated settlement between the government and rebel terrorists, as happened in acute form in French Algeria towards the end of the FLN's independence campaign, and in a more diffuse way in Northern Ireland during the protracted and inconclusive 'peace processes'.

-Algeria presented an acute problem because the overall prospects for eventual integration of the French community-the pieds noirs-within an independent FLN-controlled state were not bright.
+Algeria presented an acute problem because the overall prospects for eventual integration of the French community - the pieds noirs - within an independent FLN-controlled state were not bright.
 The stakes were high, and the settler community, like the army, was convinced that the military struggle against the FLN had already been won.
-When the hope that the return of Charles de Gaulle to politics would cement this victory in political terms proved false, a group of senior army officers, together with some pied noir leaders, formed the OAS (Organisation d'Armée Secrète; Secret Army Organization) in 1960 with the aim of provoking a rebellion among the Algerian French, or at least halting the government's negotiations with the FLN.
-These people were undoubtedly impressed by the way FLN terrorism had worked, though they do not seem to have formulated any clear strategic theory of how it might achieve their own very different objectives.
-They launched a murderous campaign in Algeria itself, whose most distinctive weapon was the new plastic explosives.
-By November 1961, the OAS could mount some 300 plasticages a month; and it killed 230 Muslims in a single week in May 1962.
-But the process of negotiation proved less vulnerable than many expected (Muslim retaliation was carefully controlled by the FLN), and the closest the OAS came to its aim of generating a settler revolt was a series of bloody but ineffective clashes between civilians and French troops in the Bab el Ouad quarter of Algiers.
+When the expectation that the return of Charles de Gaulle to politics would cement this victory in political terms proved false, a group of senior army officers, together with some pied noir leaders, formed the OAS (Organisation d'Armée Secrète; Secret Army Organization) in 1960 with the aim of provoking a rebellion amongst the Algerian French, or at least halting the government's negotiations with the FLN.
+These people were undoubtedly impressed by the way FLN terrorism had worked, though they do not seem to have formulated any clear strategic vision of how it might achieve their own very different objectives.
+They were able to build up a murderous campaign in Algeria itself, whose most distinctive weapon was the new plastic explosives.
+By November 1961 the OAS could mount some 300 plasticages a month; and it killed 230 Muslims in a single week in May 1962.
+But the process of negotiation proved less vulnerable than many expected (Muslim retaliation was carefully controlled by the FLN), and the closest the OAS came to its aim of generating a settler revolt was a series of bloody but ineffective clashes between civilians and French troops in the Bab el Ouad section of Algiers.

-The next step was to carry its attacks into metropolitan France, though their likely political impact was even more obscure.
-De Gaulle himself was an obvious target, but despite its carefully cultivated image of paratroop-style effectiveness, most of the campaign turned into uncoordinated and often pointless plasticages that made the OAS not only unpopular but ridiculous.
+The next step was to carry its attacks into metropolitan France, though the likely political effects of this were even more obscure.
+De Gaulle himself was an obvious target, but in fact, despite its carefully cultivated image of paratroop-style effectiveness, most of the campaign turned out to consist of uncoordinated and often pointless plasticages that made the OAS not only unpopular but ridiculous.
 Poor public-relations work left the impression that most of its actions were mere revenge, règlements de compte.
 The overall effect of OAS terrorism was, perhaps inevitably, counterproductive: it strengthened de Gaulle's position and allowed him to institute direct election for the French presidency (a key point in his reconstitution of the Fifth Republic); and it eliminated any viable future for the French population of Algeria (as well as making their reception in France distinctly chilly).
 But in the end, perhaps, none of this was the point.
 In the French army, whose refusal to back the rebels was crucial in preserving the Republic, some officers came to profess regret at their lack of courage.
 The rebel leaders were later incorporated in a nostalgic colonial cult: they had kept faith with the native Algerians (200,000 of them, in fact) whom France had recruited into the colonial army, and then abandoned; they became exemplars of moral integrity rather than careerism and legality.